MatthiasNickles/diff-SAT/README.md

         cost ((0.4-f(a))^2+(0.3-f(b))^2)/2

-To generate aspif format (the lines above before "pats") from a non-ground Answer Set program, use, e.g., Clingo (https://potassco.org/clingo/).
+To generate aspif format (the lines above before "pats") from a non-ground Answer Set program, preprocess using, e.g., Clingo (https://potassco.org/clingo/).
 Example: clingo myProg.lp --trans-ext=all --pre=aspif

 (Note that DelSAT itself doesn't require Clingo or any other external ASP or SAT solver.)

 DelSAT is configured using command line arguments (call with --help to see the most important ones, e.g., desired accuracy).
-Some problems require a specific solver configuration to be solvable or to be efficiently solable.
+Some problems require a specific solver configuration to be solvable or to be efficiently solable (such as the restart configuration, number of parallel solver threads, solver portfolio...).
 E.g., the ASP example above requires argument --solverarg "partDerivComplete" "true"

 The list of internal solver parameters accessible via meta-argument --solverarg can currently be found in source code file sharedDefs.scala

+**Tips & Tricks**

+tbw.

+**Author & contact details**

 Author: Matthias Nickles, eMail: matthias.nickles@gmx.net

 Web: https://www.researchgate.net/profile/Matthias_Nickles

+Feedback and bug reports welcome!